 The good news is that you can contribute to both a traditional or Roth IRA and a SEP-IRA, as long as you meet the income requirements.
 Whether or not you can deduct your traditional IRA contributions depends on various factors.
 If you are a part-time freelancer covered by an employer-sponsored retirement plan at work, you can make but not deduct traditional IRA contributions.
 That is not the case with an SEP-IRA.

 The beauty of a SEP-IRA is that you can contribute more towards your retirement and receive greater tax savings.

 SEP-IRA vs. Solo 401(k)

-The solo 401(k) is another option for freelancers.
+The Solo 401(k) is another option for freelancers.
 Contribution limits and tax advantages are the same as for the SEP-IRA.
-However, if your freelance business includes any employees –with the exception of your spouse –you cannot open a solo 401(k).
+However, if your freelance business includes any eligible employees –with the exception of your spouse –you cannot open a Solo 401(k).